Health and Wellbeing

 We have compiled some guidance and information below to support our St Julian's School students, parents/carers and also our wider communities to feel happy and healthy.
 Our aim is to provide support to our families as they develop and deliver their own health and wellbeing plans if they are absent from school and work.

-We recommend Welsh Government’s national drive in promoting the five steps of health and wellbeing;
+We recommend the Welsh Government’s national drive to promote the five steps of health and wellbeing;

-Be active.
-If possible, get active; walk, run, cycle, play a game, gardening, dancing or construct your own home-made circuit.
+- Be active.
+If possible, get active; walk, run, cycle, play a game, garden, dance or construct your own home-made circuit.
 Ensure you are eating well, drinking water and getting the rest you need to be healthy.

 Useful Links to Help You Stay Physically and Mentally Healthy

 Ideas And Activities To Keep You Busy